rodrigopires01/AWS-Cloud/Project/README.md

 **Services**

-NFS = Network File System
+NFS = Network File System<br>
 NIS = Network Information Service

-Mail Server
+Mail Servers:<br>
-In the Inova network I will be installing Postfix and Dovecot.
+In the Inova network I will be installing Postfix and Dovecot.<br>
-In the Inova network I will be installing Postfix and Courier.
+In the Enta network I will be installing Postfix and Courier.

 ---